Internet-Draft Multipath QUIC November 2024

 (starts new path)

-Checks AEAD using nonce(CID sequence 2, PN 0)
+Checks AEAD using nonce(Path ID 1, PN 0)

 <-- 1-RTT[0]: DCID=C1, PATH_RESPONSE[X], PATH_CHALLENGE[Y],

-Checks AEAD using nonce(CID sequence 1, PN 0)
+Checks AEAD using nonce(Path ID 1, PN 0)

-In Figure 2, the endpoints first exchange new available Connection IDs with the NEW_CONNECTION_ID frame.
-In this example, the client provides one Connection ID (C1 with Path Identifier 1), and server provides two Connection IDs (S1 with Path Identifier 1, and S2 with Path Identifier 2).
+In Figure 1, the endpoints first exchange new available connection IDs with the NEW_CONNECTION_ID frame.
+In this example, the client provides one connection ID (C1 with Path ID 1), and server provides two connection IDs (S1 with Path ID 1, and S2 with Path ID 2).

-Before the client opens a new path by sending a packet on that path with a PATH_CHALLENGE frame, it has to check whether there is an unused Connection IDs available for each side.
-In this example, the client chooses the Connection ID S2 as the Destination Connection ID in the new path.
+Before the client opens a new path by sending a packet on that path with a PATH_CHALLENGE frame, it has to check whether there is an unused connection IDs for the same unused Path ID available for each side.
+In this example the Path ID 1 is used which is the smallest unused Path ID available as recommended in Section 3.4.
+Respectively, the client chooses the connection ID S1 as the Destination Connection ID of the new path.

 Client Server